-World Congress on Endocrinology and Metabolic Syndrome, will be organized around the theme “Communication, Innovation and Development in the field of Endocrine Metabolic Syndrome”
+World Congress on Endocrinology and Metabolic Syndrome, will be organized around the theme “Patients with diabetes in a risk of COVID-19”

 Endocrine Metabolic Syndrome 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Endocrine Metabolic Syndrome 2020

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Endocrinology and diabetes is mainly an outpatient specialty but a number of patients require hospital admission for complex investigations or the management of complications.
 Patients usually have chronic conditions and management is holistic and long term often in a multidisciplinary team fashion Increasingly, hospital-based specialists manage diabetes patients jointly with generations in primary care and training has been adjusted to reflect this.

 Diabetes mellitus is commonly known as diabetes, is a group of metabolic disorders characterized by high blood sugar levels over a prolonged period.
 Acute complications can include diabetic ketoacidosis, hyperosmolar hyperglycaemic state, or death.
 Indications of high blood sugar include frequent urination, increased thirst, and increased hunger.

 - Track 1-3Diabetes education and its risk factors